 4. Dongdaemun Market

 Just down the street from Gwangjang Market (literally) is Dongdaemun Market.
 Known simply as “Market” when searching Google Maps in the Dongdaemun area, it’s a random few streets of food stalls amidst the plethora of shopping.
 Dongdaemun is a smaller, more local food market which doesn’t get a lot of attention, but it’s one of our favorites and definitely worth a spot on our list of the top food markets in Seoul!

 Blink and you’ll miss it, which would be a shame.
 This little spot actually delivered some of our favorite basic traditional Korean street food!

 We found stalls serving chicken on a stick, tempura vegetables, fresh fruit juices, fried tofu, and more.
 Things were all made to order on each stall’s cooktop, then served to us in paper bowls with giant toothpicks and sauce on the side in paper cups.

 Food was authentic, cheap, and really, really good.
 Oil can do that for you, though!

-Our top picks to eat at Dongdaemun Market:
+Our top Korean street foods to eat at Dongdaemun Market:

 - Kimchi Pancake (kimchi and green onion mixed into a batter and fried.
 Sounds weird but tastes incredible, especially with the sauce it’s served with!)